sayefdeen/reading-notes201/classes/class-06.md

 Objects group together a set of variables and function to create a model of a something you would recognize from the real world,

-<p style = "text-transform : Uppercase"> in an objects variables becomes known as properties </p> properties tell us about the object,such as the name of a hotel or the number of rooms it has.
+<p><span style = "text-transform : Uppercase"> in an objects variables becomes known as properties </span> properties tell us about the object,such as the name of a hotel or the number of rooms it has.</p>
-<p style = "text-transform : Uppercase"> in an objects functions becomes known as methods </p> methods represent tasks that are associated with the object.
+<p><span style = "text-transform : Uppercase"> in an objects functions becomes known as methods </span> methods represent tasks that are associated with the object.</p>

-**Example**:
+**Example**

 ```javascript
 var hotel = {